Genealogy Handwriting OCR | Convert Historical Family...

 Family history research has always been document-intensive work.
 Census records, ship manifests, parish registers, military service files, handwritten letters, and probate documents form the foundation of genealogical investigation.
 For decades, these documents existed only as physical records stored in archives, requiring researchers to travel, photograph, or order photocopies to access them.

-Digital archives changed this by making scans available online.
-But scanning created a different problem.
+When you're working to transcribe family documents and preserve ancestry records for future generations, genealogy OCR transforms how you interact with historical materials.
+Digital archives changed access by making scans available online, but scanning created a different problem.
 A scanned document is just a picture of text, not actual text.
 You can't search for your ancestor's name across thousands of census pages.
 You can't copy a passage from a family letter into your research notes.
 You can't extract dates and locations from ship manifests to build timelines.
 The documents are visible but functionally locked.

 This creates friction that every genealogist recognizes.
 You spend hours manually reviewing page after page, hoping not to miss a crucial entry.
 You transcribe important records by hand, introducing the possibility of transcription errors.
 You maintain separate notes because the original documents remain unsearchable.